Completing Your Application

 Vehicles will be allowed to drive on site for loading and tear down at approximately 6:30 pm each Festival day.
 HR reserves the right to delay vehicular access if additional time is needed to clear the site of customers.
 Do not bring vehicles to site, until it site has been opened by HR.

 Following tear down, you must clear your booth and camping sites of all trash, litter, and debris.
+Failure to have a clean space will result in a charge of 10% of your booth fee and/or rejection for future festivals.
 Dumpsters have been provided for your use.
 Rented hay bales should be stacked and left within your booth space.
-Provided your space is clean and free of debris, your cleaning deposit check will be mailed to you within two weeks or destroyed.
-No deposits will be refunded on site.

 Parking Passes and Security: Your parking pass must be filled out and displayed in your vehicle.
 Vehicles are not permitted to park on the fair site.
 If you are asked by a Security staff person to move your vehicle, then move it.
 Don’t argue with them.

 Security is representing the Festival Administrator, Vendor and Entertainment Coordinators.
 Failure to comply with their requests will result in loss of vending privileges at future events.

 Liability: All vendors must maintain their own personal insurance for fire, property damage, personal liability, inventory and equipment.
 HR assumes no responsibility.